Aquijano10/Favorite/README.md

 ### What I Like About Terraforming Mars
 - Makes you think critically
 - Can use different strategies for every game
-- Every game is different even if you play with the same coorporation all the time
+- Every game is different even if you play with the same coorporation

 ![TM Board game](TMboardgame.png)